devcontainers/spec/docs/specs/devcontainer-reference.md

 ### Initialization

-During this step the following is executed:
+During this step, the following is executed:
 - Validate access to the container orchestrator specified by the configuration.
 - Execution of `initializeCommand`.

 ### Image creation

-The first part of an environment creation is generating the final image(s) that the **development containers** are going to use.
-This step is orchestrator dependent and can consist of just pulling a docker image, running docker build, or docker-compose build.
-Additionally this step is useful on its own since it permits the creation of intermediate images that can be uploaded and used by other users and thus cut down on creation time.
+The first part of environment creation is generating the final image(s) that the **development containers** are going to use.
+This step is orchestrator dependent and can consist of just pulling a Docker image, running Docker build, or docker-compose build.
+Additionally, this step is useful on its own since it permits the creation of intermediate images that can be uploaded and used by other users, thus cutting down on creation time.
 It is encouraged that tools implementing this specification give access to a command that just executes this step.

 This step executes the following: